tung13041996/search-vue/README.md

 # VueJS - Search

-A small app to search course from a list and choose all course and calculate total money to pay
+A small app to search gemstone from a list and choose all gemstone we want to buy, then calculate total money to pay